KCL-BMEIS/OOP/index.md

 ## Code examples

-These are stored in the `code/` folder.
+These are stored in the [code folder](https://github.com/kcl-bmeis/oop/code).